Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 ## Register as a Developer {#register}

-All Developers must register through the {{site.konnect_short_name}} [Dev Portal](/konnect/dev-portal/access/).
+All developers must register through the {{site.konnect_short_name}} [Dev Portal](/konnect/dev-portal/access/).
 A {{site.konnect_short_name}} admin can provide you with the correct registration URL.

-To register as a developer navigate to the {{site.konnect_short_name}} Dev Portal and follow these steps:
+To register as a developer, navigate to the {{site.konnect_short_name}} Dev Portal and follow these steps:

 1. Click **Sign Up**.

 2. Fill out the registration form, then click **Create Account**.

-3. A registration link will be sent to the email address you registered, click the verification link in the the registration email.
+3. A registration link will be sent to the email address you registered.
+Click the verification link in the the registration email.

 4. Create a password for your account.

 If your admin has enabled auto-approve, you can log into the Dev Portal immediately after setting a password.
 For more information on auto-approving registration, read the [set up auto-approval for developer access as an admin](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/) documentation.

 If auto-approve is not enabled, an admin has to review and approve your request manually.
 All manually approved developers are notified via email upon gaining access to the Dev Portal.
-To learn more about about the manual approval process read the [manually approve developer access as an admin](/konnect/dev-portal/access-and-approval/manage-devs/#approve-dev-reg) documentation.
+To learn more about about the manual approval process, read the [manual approval](/konnect/dev-portal/access-and-approval/manage-devs/#approve-dev-reg) documentation.

 ## Login/Register with SSO {#sso}
 {:.badge .enterprise}
 The {{site.konnect_short_name}} Dev Portal supports single sign-on (SSO) login and registration.
 The {{site.konnect_short_name}} admin must configure SSO before it's available on the Dev Portal.
-For information on how to enable SSO on your Dev Portal as a {{site.konnect_short_name}} Admin, review the [enable single sign-on instructions](/konnect/dev-portal/customization/#single-sign-on/).
+For information on how to enable SSO on your Dev Portal as a {{site.konnect_short_name}} admin, review the [single sign-on setup instructions](/konnect/dev-portal/customization/#single-sign-on/).

-To login to the Dev Portal using SSO, navigate to the Dev Portal and follow these steps:
+To log in to the Dev Portal using SSO, navigate to the Dev Portal and follow these steps:

 1. From the login form, click **Login with SSO**.

-2. After you are redirected to the Identity Provider (IdP), log in using your IdP's credentials.
+2. After you are redirected to the identity provider (IdP), log in using your IdP's credentials.

 3. You will be automatically logged in and redirected to the {{site.konnect_short_name}} catalog.